Complete Archive

 I have released my most conscise and direct album to date — Alchemical Divorce.

-The music, track names, album title, and album art speak for themselves.
+The music, track names, album title, and album art speak for themselves—representing the creative processing of experiences with psychological manipulation and the ongoing journey of mental health recovery.

 New Album, Messengers Rising Available